egri-nagy/popbook/README.md

 # Poetry of Programming - Puzzle Based Introduction to Functional Programming

 This is a [Clojure](http://clojure.org) programming course designed for non-programmers, in particular for Liberal Arts students with some college/high school algebra background.
 The course discusses the functional core of the language.
-It is offered at [Akita International University](http://www.aiu.ac.jp) in Japan (MAT245).
+It is offered at [Akita International University](http://www.aiu.ac.jp) in Japan (MAT245 2017-2020, MAT340 2021-), also at [UCU Open University](https://open.ucu.edu.ua/) as AS-009.
 It is designed for
 1. experiencing the joy of computer programming,
 2. seeing mathematical ideas in use,
 3. getting fundamental and powerful programming skills, that could kickstart a serious IT career.